About World Pre-eclampsia day 2022

 For the mother, complications can cause illness for an extended period of time and are strongly associated with the future development of a range of debilitating diseases such as cardiovascular disease, type II diabetes, and renal impairment.
 Too many lives are taken – or seriously affected – by these disorders, underscoring the importance of symptom recognition, and timely and effective response by trained healthcare workers.
 This is especially true in areas where access to care is reduced.

-This World Pre-Eclampsia Day, we’re making sure that women understand the importance of blood pressure in their pregnancy and postpartum period – know how to check their blood pressure, know their numbers, and share with their midwife or GP.
+This World Pre-Eclampsia Day, make sure you understand the importance of blood pressure in pregnancy and postpartum period – know how to check your blood pressure, know your ‘normal’ and share with your midwife or GP.

 Know how to CHECK your blood pressure.